The frog model on Galton-Watson trees: A - Law

-Our primary goal in this section is to prove a zero-one law for the frog model on Galton-Watson trees.
+Our primary goal in this section is to prove a {\BLUE $0$-$1$} law for the frog model on Galton-Watson trees.
 Here, we let $\FM^{(\lambda)}_T$ denote the probability measure induced by the frog model on a tree $T$ where $\Poiss(\lambda)$ sleeping frogs are placed at each non-root vertex.
-For an offspring distribution $Z$ with $\E[Z] > 1$ let $\GW$ denote the corresponding Galton-Watson measure on rooted trees that we obtain by conditioning on the event of non-extinction, and let ${\bf T}$ represent a random rooted tree selected according to $\GW$.
+For an offspring distribution $Z$ with $\E[Z] > 1$ and $\P(Z = 0) = 0$ let $\GW$ denote the corresponding Galton-Watson measure on rooted trees and let ${\bf T}$ represent a random rooted tree selected according to $\GW$.
+Here we write $\mathrm{recurrent}$ for the event that infinitely many particles visit the root.